kafeiinteractif/offline-mode/README.md

 ## Our first (non-Drupal) appcache site!

  - index.html
- - myapp.appcache (webserver must server as text/cache-manifest)
+ - myapp.appcache (must be served as text/cache-manifest)
  - JavaScript (used ES6 in our demo, so use recent browser)
  - https://github.com/kafeiinteractif/bulletpad